TiBillet/DIY-point-of-sale-hardware/7Pouces/7PoucesFixationArriere/lightburn/README.md

-Here you can find the files to send files directly to your laser cutter
+Here you can find the files to send files directly to your laser cutter with Lightburn